KIDS AND THE NEWS

 to discuss how she and her husband, cartoonist Garry Trudeau (“Doonesbury”)

 handle TV-watching with their three teens, two of whom are fraternal twins.

-But in a written response, she agreed that kids need to be better protected
+But in a written response, she agreed that kids

 from the onslaught of violence: “I was a visitor at a public elementary school